 Why Use a Bread Maker?

-The main reason why you would use a bread maker is that they are massively convenient.
-If you have a busy lifestyle yet want your house to flood with the aroma of a homemade loaf, then bread makers are ideal.
+There is one simple benefit to using a bread maker and that’s because they are ridiculously convenient.
+If you have a busy lifestyle or are new to baking yet want your house to flood with the aroma of a homemade loaf, then bread makers are ideal.

-You simply add the water, flour, oil, salt, sugar and yeast in the bread tin, press the start button and off it goes.
-In a few hours you will have freshly made bread and all you had to do was put the ingredients in the pan.
-Your bread machine will mix the ingredients, knead the dough, rise it and bake it to perfection.
+You simply add the water, flour, oil, salt, sugar, and yeast in the bread tin, press the start button, and it does all the hard work for you.
+In a few hours, you will have freshly made bread and all you had to do was put the ingredients in the pan.
+No arm aching work at all, your trusty bread machine will mix the ingredients, knead the dough, rise, and bake your bread to perfection.

-Many bread machines also have a delayed timer which makes it even more convenient for you.
-The delayed timer means that you can put all the ingredients in the machine and set it to start baking for up to 13 hours later.
-You can do this before you go to sleep and you will wake up to freshly baked bread every morning.
+Many bread machines also have a delayed timer which makes it even more convenient.
+A delayed timer means that you can put all the ingredients in the machine and set it to start baking up to 13 hours later.
+You can even do this before you go to sleep and you will wake up to freshly baked bread every morning!

-Another great reason to own a bread machine is that they do so much more than just make a tasty loaf.
-You can make cakes, jams, pastries, pizza dough and so much more.
-I bet you didn’t know bread makers were so multifunctional?
+Another great reason to own a bread machine is that they can do more than just knead dough.
+You can make cakes, jams, pastries, pizza dough and many more in bread makers!
+Who would have thought bread makers would be so multifunctional?!

 Kneading dough by hand can take up a lot of time and leave you with a stiff arm.
-A bread machine is great as it does the kneading for you.
+Sure, you could use a hand mixer for kneading bread dough, although the bread machine does all the hard work for you.
 Even if you just use your bread maker to knead the dough and then do the rest by hand then it’s still worth it.

 It is also very easy for things to go wrong when kneading dough by hand.
-You can over-knead the dough… or not knead it enough which will ruin the texture of your loaf.
-Bread makers knead dough the right amount of time and prove it at the right temperature, so the chances of things going are next to none – as long as you measure your ingredients right of course!
+You can over-knead it, or not knead it enough, which will ruin the texture of your loaf.
+Bread makers knead dough the right amount of time and prove it at the right temperature, so chances of things going wrong are very slim (as long as you measure your ingredients right).

 Making bread by hand gives you the freedom to shape your bread any way you want.
 You can braid it, knot it, make small bread rolls or just shape it into a nice round loaf.